teemtee/tmt/docs/contribute.rst

 Feel free and welcome to contribute to this project.
 You can start with filing issues and ideas for improvement in GitHub tracker__.
+Before creating a new issue you might want to check the existing issues to prevent filing a duplicate.
+Important issues affecting many users are marked with the `known issue`__ label.

 Our favorite thoughts from The Zen of Python:

 * Beautiful is better than ugly.